javidsch/UserRestWS/README.md

 ```

 ### Client-side.
 As a client can be used any REST-client.
-Recommended one is `Postman` chrome-plugin.
+Recommended one is `Postman`.
 > [Get Postman](https://www.getpostman.com/) ``|``
 > [Chrome plugin](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)